savantly-net/graphite-web/docs/tools.rst

 `Therry`_
   A simple web service that caches Graphite metrics and exposes an endpoint for dumping or searching against them by substring.

+`graphite-dl4j`
+  Perform machine learning on a series of metrics to predict future metric values.

 .. _Backbone.js: http://documentcloud.github.com/backbone